 - 225. The consultation shall cover the elements detailed in EID E 3.1.4 and shall include the general rules and conditions, included within the IP PARCA contract, to allow reservation of capacity and subsequent allocation to a Shipper User. - 226.
 No later than 3 months, or the earliest time acceptable to the relevant TSO(s), following the end of the consultation process National Grid will submit a project proposal to the Authority for approval.
 It will include the responses to the consultation, which have not been marked as confidential.
 Where relevant this will be coordinated with the relevant TSO(s) and other relevant national regulatory authorities. - 227.
-The project proposal will state the proposed allocation mechanism which, subject to Authority approval, will be via the IP PARCA process and include the information detailed in EID E 4.1.4. including but not limited to: - (a) the parameters to be used in the economic test; - (b) offer levels of capacity, reflecting the range of expected demand; - (c) project timescales; - (d) IP PARCA contract48 - 228.
+The project proposal will state the proposed allocation mechanism which, subject to Authority approval, will be via the IP PARCA process and include the information detailed in EID E 4.1.4. including but not limited to: - (a) the parameters to be used in the economic test; - (b) offer levels of capacity, reflecting the range of expected demand; - (c) project timescales; - (d) IP PARCA contract including, if applicable, the quantity of funded incremental capacity which may be withheld48 - 228.
 Following a decision on the incremental capacity project by the Authority, and no later than 2 months before the offer of incremental capacity in the Annual Yearly Auction, National Grid shall prepare and publish a notice of such decision.
-Where relevant this will be coordinated with the relevant TSO(s) and other relevant national regulatory authority.
+Where relevant this will be coordinated with the relevant TSO(s) (a joint notice in accordance with EID E 4.2) and other relevant national regulatory authority.
 Where the incremental capacity project has been approved the notice shall contain the following information: - (a) the information contained in the project proposal; - (b) the contract(s) relating to the capacity offered; - (c) the actual costs incurred by National Grid in completing the design work and whether there is any corresponding adjustment in the DIA Fee; and - (d) whether there is a need for reinforcement works.